Columbia, Pennsylvania: Public works

 Canal boats could often be seen at the Bruner coal wharf, operated by H.F.
 Bruner & Sons at North Front and Bridge streets.
 The canal was originally planned to extend south from Columbia on the east side of the river, but local property owners objected.
 Instead, a two-tiered towpath was constructed along the south side of the bridge to transport boats across the river using horse and mule teams.
 The boats then linked with the Susquehanna and Tidewater Canal along the western shore at Wrightsville.
 This part of the canal system, which afforded passage to Baltimore or the Chesapeake and Delaware Canal, opened in 1840.
 Several years later, a small dam was constructed across the river to form a pool that allowed steamboats to tow the canal boats.
 Canals could not be used in winter due to ice and floods, which caused damage that had to be repaired in the spring.
 These limitations, combined with an increase in railroad traffic, led to the decline of the canals.
 The Columbia Canal closed in 1901, the same year that Wright's Ferry ceased to operate.

 During this time, Columbia also became a stop on the Underground Railroad.
 Slaves seeking freedom were transported across the Susquehanna, fed and given supplies on their way north to other states and Canada.
 To slave hunters from the South, the slaves seemed to simply disappear, leading one hunter to declare that there "must be an underground railroad here."

 Any idealistic view of abolitionism in Columbia is surely tested, however, by the occurrence of a significant race riot in 1834.
-The riot erupted in August of that year when white workers revolted against working alongside Black freedmen.
+The riot erupted on Saturday, Sunday and Monday evenings, August 16, 17 and 18, 1834. when white workers revolted against working alongside Black freedmen.
 Citing a document drafted by the rioters themselves, historian David Roediger explains that typical of other race riots of the period, white rioters feared "a plot by employers and abolitionists to open new trades to Blacks and 'to break down the distinctive barrier between the colors that the poor whites may gradually sink into the degraded condition of the Negroes - that, like them, they may be slaves and tools'."
 The rioters' declaration called for "colored freeholders" to be "singled out for removal from the Borough".
 The riot resulted in a large number of African American residents being forced from their homes and their property destroyed.